zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 :::Tip

 Zarf can only read the default cluster in your Kubeconfig file, if you wish to connect to a different cluster in the kubeconfig you will need to change it to the default cluster in the terminal.
+See the Kubernetes documentation on [how to configure access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/).

 :::